rubik/rubik.github.io/content/post/KMeans.md

 ![png](/KMeans_files/KMeans_41_0.png)

 This was tricky.
 The blobs were generated from eight centers but some of them fused and in the end only four or five are visible.
-The algorithm determined that $$k = 4$$ was indeed best.
+The algorithm determined that $k = 4$ was indeed best.

 On the other hand, it's also very interesting to test the algorithm with one single cluster.